 Continued to refine details of the original draft transition plan.

-Begun work on two alternative transition plans.
+Begun work on threealternative transition plans.

 Developed a scoping document including a comprehensive list of questions with respect to the transition plans that will be used to obtain legal advice.